 It also lacks the sun’s glow on the Watchman and the light appears a little flat along the darker river bank.

-First thing I did in Lightroom was to apply a gradient filter across the sky and the rock.
+The first thing I did in Lightroom was to apply a gradient filter across the sky and the rock.
 Within that, I upped the clarity to bring the rock back into the picture.

 I dropped the shadows down a little and bumped the contrast up so the rock would be a little more dramatic.